Short: (1951) Cody and Ted escape the pursuing moon men and make it back to the ship. They blast off and … the film breaks.

 • It’s clear that, in 1994, Best Brains thought this is one of the better episodes of season one; it was the one of the ones they chose to show at the first Conventio-con, despite the fact that in general they were down on season 1 at that time.
 And it was a good choice.
 The movie is bizarre and it’s in color.
 The riffing is very strong for season one.
 The host segments are nothing to write home about, but they’re not terrible either.
 All in all, lots of fun.
 And the line “It was after the apocalypse…” became a catchphrase.

 • The puppetry mechanism connected to Crow’s jaw seems extra noticeable this week.
-Also, Crow seems to be clacking a lot this episode.
+Also, Crow seems to be clacking a lot.

 • Another open flame in the invention exchange this week.